bmeviauac01/datadriven/docs/en/seminar/jpa/index.md

 If we close the _Console_ view by mistake, use shortcut _Alt+Shift+Q, C_ or menu _Window / Show View / Console_ to reopen.

-After shutdown, we can re-run using F11.
+We can re-run the application using F11 as well.
+The workspace is configured to automatically terminate the running instance first in this case, so pressing the Terminate button manually is not needed.

 When running the application in debug mode, the modifications in HTML files and some Java ode modifications are immediately actualized, so we only have to refresh the browser to see the effect of the code modification.
 But the application has to be restarted if we modify the Java code in either of the following ways